JDStraughan/jdstraughan.github.io/_posts/2013-07-01-neo4j-or-how-I-learned-to-stop-worrying-and-love-the-graph.md

 ---
 layout: post
-published: false
+published: true
+title: Introduction to Graph Databases using Neo4j
-title: Neo4j - or how I learned to stop worrying and love the graph
+subtitle: or how I learned to stop worrying and love the graph
 tags: ["neo4j", "database", "graph"]
 excerpt: "At just that moment when I was convinced the social networking revolution was no more enlightening than reality television, I began to realize that there was one great and powerful idea that needed this exact environment to gestate: the graph database."
+header-img: "img/header/Internet_map_1024.jpg"
+image-credit: The Opte Project [<a href="http://creativecommons.org/licenses/by/2.5/deed.en">CC Attribution 2.5 Generic</a>], <a href="http://en.wikipedia.org/wiki/File:Internet_map_1024.jpg">from Wikimedia</a>
 ---
 At just that moment when I was convinced the social networking revolution was no more enlightening than reality television, I began to realize that there was one great and powerful idea that needed this exact environment to gestate: the graph database.
 From Facebook's Graph Search, to LinkedIn's connection recommendations, graph databases are shaping the world around us.
 Although graph theory has been around for centuries, its penchant for highly-related datasets makes it an attractive alternative to traditional RDBMS solutions in some situations.

 ###What is a graph database?